-Suggested Duration Activity and Description 20 minutes Begin by designing an emergency protocol for their families, by brainstorming how a flood would typically play out.
-Some prompt questions can be answered based on the initial model:

-- If there is a flood, what would be safest part of your home? (answer: a higher floor or roof) - If your home has no higher floor or access to the roof, where in the community would they gather? (an elevated area in the community) - How would you reach these safe higher grounds? - What are the most dangerous areas in the community?
-E.g. proximity to the water bodies etc.? - What at the emergency phone numbers required?

-- Set up safety protocol for everyone if they are caught during the flood by designing your own makeshift personal flotation device from clothing, thick plastic bags, plastic bottles and ropes. - First use a plastic backpack, or make a life-jacket (sleeveless t-shirt that they can wear) from an existing one at home or cut it out using any thick plastic bag.
+Time Activity and Description 20 minutes Design an emergency protocol for your families by brainstorming how a flood would typically play out.
+Some prompt questions can be answered based on the initial model: If there is a flood, what would be the safest part of your home and why? (answer: a higher floor or roof) If your home has no higher floor or access to the roof, where in the community would they gather? (an elevated area in the community) How would you reach these safe higher grounds?
+What are the most dangerous areas in the community?
+E.g. proximity to the water bodies etc.?
+What are the emergency phone numbers required?
+20 minutes What are the emergency phone numbers required?
+Design your own makeshift personal flotation device from clothing, thick plastic bags, plastic bottles and ropes.
+First use a plastic backpack, or make a life-jacket (sleeveless t-shirt that they can wear) from an existing one at home or cut it out using any thick plastic bag.
 Create "pockets" within this life jacket using thick thread or rope.
-Then tie multiple empty plastic bottles (with their caps on) upside down together and secure it in the pockets of the lifejacket with the rope.

-Try floating this life jacket in water to observe the concept of density in action.
-Since the life-jacket is filled with light material i.e. the plastic bottles it can displace a lot of water compared to its light weight and therefore can float

-- Design a survival kit.

-- Begin by choosing all the essential items that are needed to stay alive and healthy and make a list.
-Mark whether these items are: i) essential, ii) durable / long lasting, iii) can be easily carried and iv) water-proof including:

-- Food (esp. long lasting non-salty high energy food and / or canned food)
+Then tie multiple empty plastic bottles (with their caps on) upside down together and secure it in the pockets of the lifejacket with the rope. • Try floating this life jacket in water to observe the concept of density in action.
+Since the life-jacket is filled with light material i.e. the plastic bottles it can displace a lot of water compared to its light weight and therefore can float 20 minutes Design a survival kit.
+Begin by choosing the essential items that are needed to stay alive and healthy and make a list.
+Mark whether these items are: i) essential, ii) durable / long lasting, iii) can be easily carried and iv) water-proof including: Food (esp. long lasting non-salty high energy food and / or canned food) Water Medicine and / or first aid kit Clothing and blankets Flashlight Radio Batteries ID card and papers Cash or credit cards Toiletries (soap) Whistle or colored flag to attract attention.

-- Water

-- Medicine and / or first aid kit

-Clothing and blankets

-- Flashlight

-- Radio

-- Batteries

-- ID card and papers

-- Cash or credit cards

-- Toiletries (soap)

-- Whistle or colored flag to attract attention.

 10 minutes Put all the items together in a survival kit.
-In places of frequent

-flooding, it is important to keep the survival kit ready so that you can

-evacuate immediately to elevated ground.
+In places of frequent flooding, it is important to keep the survival kit ready so that you can evacuate immediately to elevated ground.